 In 2012 a university bursary and schools award programme was created where employees are actively involved in the interviewing and selection process to give awards to young people from challenging backgrounds to pursue a wide variety of further education studies.
 To date, 180 bursaries and over 1000 sixth form prizes have been awarded.

 Past commitments include support for famine relief in Niger, disaster relief in Kashmir and Indonesia, as well as other staff-sponsored charities addressing critical issues in the areas of HIV/AIDS, children’s education and healthcare in Afghanistan, Ethiopia, Haiti, Kenya, Pakistan, and Zambia.
-Marshall Wace also actively supports The Connection at St. Martin-in-the-Fields in Trafalgar Square, which is one of London’s largest homeless shelters, and a number of activity-based events, including Action for Kids beach volley ball, Greenhouse Dodgeball, Teach First Run the River, and the Connecticut Cycling Challenge.
+Marshall Wace also actively supports a number of activity-based events, including Action for Kids beach volley ball, Greenhouse Dodgeball, Teach First Run the River, and the Connecticut Cycling Challenge.